christopheraue/christopheraue.net/design/_posts/2014-03-05-vertical-align.md

 * Where is the baseline and top and bottom edge of the inline-level elements?

 This will corner the solution to the problem.

+Here is a more complex example [how to vertically center an element in a `<div>`](/design/how-to-vertically-center-element-in-div-of-unknown-height) with `vertical-align: middle`.